 Acorn is another money saving app but it works fundamentally different than Groupon.
 Acorn is an app that automates your savings that rounds up the spare change of any purchase with your credit card and invests it in a portfolio.
 So if you want to plan ahead and feel like you just don’t have the time, Acorn is a great way of doing that.

 Digit takes automatic savings a step further than Acorn.
 Instead of just rounding up to the nearest dollar, Digit analyzes your average leftover income each month after all your bills and costs are paid, and automatically shifts over a small amount immediately to a savings account.
 It’s great because the amount is small enough that you won’t notice it month to month, but when you do need it, you’ll have a nice little nest egg.

 If you do have a little more time to invest but don’t necessarily have the money to immediately become a captain of industry, Robinhood is a great way of easing into the world of investing and stocks.
 The app is conveniently designed and streamlines the process of buying and selling stocks, while also minimizing the cost of each individual trade.

 Hopefully, you’ll find these 5 apps to be useful in keeping your finances on track.
-If you still find your struggling afterward though, think about taking out payday loans.
+If you still find your struggling afterward though, think about taking out payday loans near you.
 They’re fast and convenient and are another way people are forcing their finances into the 21st century.